aljedaxi/zettel/pages/z_understanding_"taming_the_meta_language".md

 > why is there a conference on react, but not on lodash?
 > because UI is a hard problem?
 ##
+> it used to be that an iterator was a metalanguage design pattern, but it's now a language pattern
+##